As much as I enjoy writing and blogging, I do occasionally get writer’s block (or blogger’s block) where I’m stumped for what to write.

 6. Create a mind map

 I do love a good mind map!
 I used to use these all the time during my last job and I still use them now.
 On a piece of paper, write down a potential topic or idea in the middle.
 Then branching outwards, list as many associated ideas, topics or even words that relate.
 Get colourful with it!
 If you’re a visual learner, you might think more creatively using visual techniques.
+If you experience problems in academic writing, you can always hire a professional essay writer here.

 7. Take a break